 - Customers can access stores from anywhere in the world;

-- Social media is a platform for advertising;
+- Social media is an advertising platform;

 - Advanced technologies such as artificial intelligence, augmented reality and virtual reality can be used to improve the retail customer experience;